 Growing up, I always had a strong sense of adventure and a deep love and curiosity for the natural world.
 This led me to study philosophy and physics as a college student - eventually settling on the latter for my career path and the former to guide me to walk with purpose.

-As a quantum machine learning scientist, I work on developing novel applications of hybrid quantum/classical machine learning algorithms and other alternative systems, including applications in astrophysics.
+As a research manager and machine learning scientist, I work on developing novel applications of hybrid quantum/classical machine learning algorithms and other alternative systems, including applications in astrophysics.